gillesferrand/colourspace/README.md

 **maps** provides functions to generate colour maps for Matplotlib, and/or written as png images.
 Three kinds of palettes are implemented, which separate the different perceptual dimensions: equi-luminant (varying only in H, at the max C), diverging (varying only in C between two hues H1 and H2), and mono-hue (varying only in L, at the maximum C).

+The package comes with five notebooks, which demonstrate the use of the five scripts.

 ---
 This package is provided "as is", with no warranty of any kind.
 The code can be freely used by whoever wants to explore modern colour theory.